ElevendyThree/ND-FEWD-P4/README.md

 Specific changes made to optimize website:

 index.html
-Change Google analytics to load async
+Change Google analytics section to load async and moved to end of page script Images changed to "*_tmb" and optimized for 100px50px display size Images added to img folder instead of downloaded from host site